9-75N83-75W/Potluck-Planner/Readme.md

 ---
 ##  📌 Core Features:
   * Create profile and store list of food constraints.
-     * Categoried by severity --> airborne allergens, dietary allergens, dietary restrictions, and preferences
+     * Categorized by severity --> airborne allergens, dietary allergens, dietary restrictions, and preferences
      * Events and new recipe forms are automatically populated with any allergens or restrictions present amongst accepted attendees
   * Create & join potluck events
      * Ability to send out / accept invitations with RSVP dates, description, contact info, location, etc.